A Law Firm Committed to Preventing Bicycle Accidents

-The Salt Lake City bicycle accident lawyers of Eisenberg, Gilchrist & Cutt represent a number of bicycle accident victims each year throughout Utah.
+The personal injury lawyers of Elegal represent a number of bicycle accident victims each year in Salt Lake City and throughout Utah.
 We would be glad if it were never necessary.

 Having handled so many cases of preventable bike accidents, our firm is committed to educating cyclists and drivers about bicycle safety to help reduce the number of injuries and deaths.
 In fact, we have committed to begin donating a portion of our fees from every cycling accident case to support cycling organizations and their safety awareness efforts.

 Our attorneys work hard to hold drivers responsible for negligent driving that causes injury to cyclists.
-We also offer a number of defensive riding tips to help reduce the chances of being injured by a vehicle.
+We also offer the following defensive riding tips to help reduce the chances of being injured by a vehicle:

 - Always wear a helmet.
 This won't prevent an accident, but it may save your life and spare you from brain injury in a collision or a spill.

 - Make your kids wear a helmet.
-Be the boss—no helmet, no bike.
+Be the boss — no helmet, no bikey.

 - Use hand signals.
 Even if drivers don't know what the gestures mean, they will slow down and pay attention to what you do next.